Atlanta Falcons vs. Tennessee Titans Preview, Roster Battles

 Wide Receiver:

 Ridley and Russell Gage are the clear top two as of now, but there is a fierce battle happening behind them.
-Several receivers have shown well at different times through the first three weeks of camp including Olamide Zaccheaus who looks a lock to make the rotation.
+Olamide Zaccheaus looks a lock to make the rotation.
 Rookie Frank Darby from Arizona State has had flashes, but isn't guaranteed a spot.

 Tight End: